I am an assistant professor at Brown University’s Computer Science Department and director of the Systems Research

 For more on what I’ve been doing lately, please see my research group’s blog.
 My current major projects are two new programming languages, Pyret and Flowlog.

 I’m an Assistant Professor (Research) at Brown CS.
 I’m interested in language-design and analysis, particularly for traditional networks, software-defined networks, and smart-home programming and configuration.
 I also teach.
-Among other courses, I run Logic for Systems at Brown, a class that turns the usual formal-logic syllabus on its head by focusing on applications—which is either cool or heretical depending on your point of view.
+Among other courses, I run Logic for Systems, a class that turns the usual formal-logic syllabus on its head by focusing on applications—which is either cool or heretical depending on your point of view.
 That “or” may be inclusive.

 I am a final year PhD candidate in the Department of Computer Science at Brown University.
 I am advised by Asst.
 Professor Rodrigo Fonseca.
 I am expecting to graduate in May 2018.
 My research focuses on shared distributed systems and includes topics such as end-to-end request tracing, resource management, distributed scheduling, and per-tenant performance guarantees.